ndefocj/Profile-Card/README.md

 - Feel free to file issues or open a PR for improvements.
 - Keep changes small and focused.
 If adding dependencies or test runners, include instructions in the README.

-## License

-Add a license if you want to share this publicly (MIT is common for small projects).

----

-If you'd like, I can also add a `package.json` and a small Playwright test to automate checks and provide PowerShell commands to run them.
-Let me know and I will add them.